Scullion (group): Mid-1980s onwards

 In spring of 1985, the trio were approached to record and tour again.
 The result was Spin, their fourth album.
 The single Carol received very good airplay in Ireland over the next nine months, culminating in a performance at Self Aid on 17 May 1986.
 Shortly afterwards, Boland left the band after nearly seven years.
-He was replaced by Robbie Overson who is still the third member.
-In 1988, this lineup recorded the Cooler At The Edge EP which was produced by Donal Lunny.
-Two compilation albums Eyelids Into Snow – A Collection, and Ghosts and Heroes have been released, with both including live tracks.
+He was replaced by Robbie Overson, who had previously played with acts including The Business and Red Peters, and remains the third member.
+In 1988, this lineup recorded the Cooler at the Edge EP which was produced by Donal Lunny.
+Two compilation albums Eyelids into Snow – A Collection, and Ghosts and Heroes have been released, with both including live tracks, among them Overson's original composition "Maguire & Patterson", later recorded by other artists under the title "Maguire and Paterson", including Sharon Shannon.

 In mid-2012, Scullion recorded a new collection of songs and released in September of that year their first album in 27 years Long Wave.
 It was followed in September 2022 by a sixth studio album Time Has Made a Change in Me.
+The album was preceded by two singles: a cover of The National's "I Need My Girl", and "All the Bells in Spain".
+A further single, "The House Came Down", featuring Natacha Atlas, followed in 2025.